 When a claim is presented, it is of utmost importance that the employer and claims administrator work together to gather facts necessary to process the claim.
-Under Labor Code §5402, the administrator has only 90 days from the time the Claim Form was filed with the employer to accept or deny the claim.
-Further, during the 90 day delay time period or until a denial issues, the employer must pay up to \$10,000 in reasonable medical costs consistent with utilization review limitations (Labor Code §§5402, 4610, 4616).
+Under Labor Code §5402, the administrator has only 90 days (less time if a COVID-19 presumption is applicable) from the time the Claim Form was filed with the employer to accept or deny the claim.
+Further, during the 90 day delay time period or until a denial issues, the employer must pay up to \$10,000 in reasonable medical costs consistent with utilization review limitations (Labor Code §\$5402, 4610, 4616).
 Failure to act timely results in the claim being "presumed" accepted.
 This places considerable time pressure on the claims administrator and employer to accomplish the factual investigation and as may be required, obtain medical evidence to address causation issues.